 - text: The actual message that was sent

-- agentId String: Identifier for a specific customer service agent.
+- agentId String: Identifier for a specific customer support agent.
 Used for agent statistics (Optional)

 Step 2: Prepare your data